Words That Start With The Same Sound

 Beyond the Basics: Other Sound Devices

-In addition to these primary techniques, there are other sound devices that utilize the repetition of sounds.
+In addition to these primary techniques, there are other sound devices that use the repetition of sounds.
 Anaphora is the repetition of a word or phrase at the beginning of successive clauses or sentences, creating a powerful rhetorical effect.
-Epistrophe is the repetition of a word or phrase at the end of successive clauses or sentences, providing a sense of emphasis and closure.
+Practically speaking, Epistrophe is the repetition of a word or phrase at the end of successive clauses or sentences, providing a sense of emphasis and closure.
 Both anaphora and epistrophe can enhance the rhythm and impact of speech and writing.

 Comprehensive Overview of Sound Devices